-Stage 1 Have regard to the statutory principles Apply ling with any person, he must be assumed to have mental capacity established otherwise. • s not to be treated as though he is unable to make a decision unless able steps have first been taken to help him.
-3 A person i s not to be treated as lacking mental capacity just because he makes decision. • decision taken on behalf of a person who lacks mental capacity must n his best interests. consider i act or decision is taken on behalf of a person who lacks capacity, f there is any option which can as effectively achieve the purpose for act or decision is needed that is less restrictive of the person's rights om.
+Stage 1 Have regard to the statutory principles Apply When dealing with any person, he must be assumed to have mental capacity unless it is established otherwise. is not to be treated as though he is unable to make a decision unless able steps have first been taken to help him.
+3 A person is not to be treated as lacking mental capacity just because he makes an unwise decision.
+Any act or decision taken on behalf of a person who lacks mental capacity must be taken in his best interests.
+Before an act or decision is taken on behalf of a person who lacks capacity, consider if there is any option which can as effectively achieve the purpose for which the act or decision is needed that is less restrictive of the person's rights and freedom. ~